apptentive/apptentive-ios/docs/project_setup_source.md

 ### Get Apptentive

-All of our client code is open source and available on GitHub](https://github.com/apptentive/apptentive-ios).
+All of our client code is open source and [available on GitHub](https://github.com/apptentive/apptentive-ios).

 #### Using Git